heygrady/redux-selectors/README.md

 ### Configurable selectors: `withOptions(creator)`

-Sometimes you may need to configure your selectors to make them more reusable.
+Sometimes you need to configure your selectors to make them more reusable.
 A configurable selector is a curried function that accepts configuration on the first call and state on the second.
 You can read more about [configurable selectors](/docs/usage/configurable-selectors.md) in the docs.

 Configurable selectors are memoized.